Widy75/Eurorack-Builds/erbse/README.md

 Reset handling
 ------------------
 Auto detected reset vs Manual reset:
-* Auto detected reset:
-When no signal gets detected for a given time the internal sequencer gets reseted to the first beat.
+* When no signal gets detected for a given time the internal sequencer gets reseted to the first beat.
 This will also be signaled by a short flashing RED / GREEN for each channel.
 Would be the same as a reset signal as known from other sequencers.

-* Manual Reset
-Pressing both buttons very long will force a *manual reset*.
+ * Pressing both buttons very long will force a *manual reset*.
 This only resets the configuration and modes.
-It doent reset the internal clock and sequencer possitions.
-This will help reset all modes to random ( orginal behaviour ) during a jam by not losing the seuqnce tracking.
+It doesn't reset the internal clock and sequencer possitions.
+This will help reset all modes to random ( orginal behaviour ) during a jam by not losing the seuquencer tracking.

 Limitations/Notes:
 ------------------